ibm-cloud-docs/containers/ts-storage-object-transport-addon.md

 {: tsCauses}

-The `ibm-object-csi-driver` supports auto-recovery of volumes which have lost connection to `s3fs`.
-Auto-recovery can be achieved by deploying a custom resource provided by the `ibm-object-csi-driver`.
+The `ibm-object-csi-driver` supports autorecovery of volumes which have lost connection to `s3fs`.
+Autorecovery can be achieved by deploying a custom resource provided by the `ibm-object-csi-driver`.
 This resource continuously monitors the applications and the namespace that you specify and automatically restarts app pods when `TransportEndpoint` errors occur.
 {: tsResolve}

 1. Copy the following yaml and save it as a file called `stale.yaml`